Call for Papers

 We expect all participants, including speakers, to follow our Code of Conduct, the core of which is: SpringOne should be a safe and productive environment for everyone.

-If accepted, you will be able to add co-presenters.
+If your paper is accepted, you’ll be able to add co-presenters.
 If you need more than three co-presenters, please contact us.